For links to the help pages for other industries and general information about EAS, please see this page

 What should be reported in Other operating expenses?

 The expense questions on this form should be mutually exclusive.
 Report other operating expenses not included in other expense items on the form.

 - 'Wet hire' of equipment by the business/organisation, i.e. payments for the hire of equipment with an operator;

-- payments to a contractor or subcontractor who has a registered ABN, that is they have their own business/organisation (e.g. locums, contracted allied health professionals, building cleaning services, IT specialists).
+- payments to contractors and other businesses not reported elsewhere on the form.
+A contractor or subcontractor has a registered ABN, that is they have their own business/organisation (e.g. locums, contracted allied health professionals, building cleaning services, IT specialists).
 This includes contractors paid on invoice.
 Include expenses associated with services delivered by contractors, subcontractors and consultants that are not employees of the business/organisation and do not receive a payment summary;

 - compulsory third party insurance premiums, payable as part of the business/organisation vehicle registration process;